Firms Seeking Top Workers Find They Can't Offer Only High-Deductible Health Plans

 Digital River's PPOs have deductibles of $400 and $900 for single coverage and $800 and $1,800 for families.
 The premiums are significantly more expensive than those of the high-deductible plans.

 In the PPO plan with the $400/$800 deductible, the employee's portion of the monthly premium ranges from $82.37 for single coverage to $356.46 for an employee plus two or more family members.
-The plan with the $2,700 deductible costs an employee $21.11 for single coverage and the $5,300 deductible plan costs $160.29 for the employee plus at least two others.
+The plan with the $2,700 deductible costs an employee $21.11 for single coverage, and the $5,300-deductible plan costs $160.29 for the employee plus at least two others.

 But costs are more predictable in the PPO plan.
 Instead of owing the entire cost of a doctor visit or trip to the emergency room until they reach their annual deductible, people in the PPO plans generally owe set copayments or coinsurance charges for most types of care.